-Anneke grew up in Olympia, WA and is thrilled to be living on the West Coast again after living for eight years in Boston.
-Anneke receieved her BA in English from Calvin College and her MA in Church History from Regent College in Vancouver, BC.
-Most recently, Anneke received her Ph.D. from Boston University, where she studied the History of Christianity, Global Christianity, and the History of Missions.
+Anneke grew up in Olympia, Wash. and is thrilled to be living on the West Coast again after living for eight years in Boston.
+Anneke received her B.A. in English from Calvin College and her M.A. in Church History from Regent College in Vancouver, B.C.
+Most recently, Anneke received her Ph.D. from Boston University, where she studied the History of Christianity, Global Christianity and the History of Missions.
 Her dissertation was on twentieth-century missionaries and marriage counselors Walter and Ingrid Trobisch.
-Her current research continues to address the relationship between Christianity and cultural conceptions of gender, marriage, and family life.
-Anneke and her husband, Stevie, have three daughters, Mary Lou, Eleanor, and Ruthann, all of whom enjoy swimming, hiking, cooking, and reading.
+Her current research continues to address the relationship between Christianity and cultural conceptions of gender, marriage and family life.
+Anneke and her husband, Stevie, have three daughters, Mary Lou, Eleanor and Ruthann, all of whom enjoy swimming, hiking, cooking and reading.

-Dr. Kyle Strobel teaches spiritual theology for Talbot’s Institute for Spiritual Formation and Spiritual Formation Focus programs.
-His areas of interest include systematic theology, Jonathan Edwards, spiritual formation, and prayer.
-He writes both popular and academic books and articles, having published in the Harvard Theological Review, Journal of Spiritual Formation & Soul Care, and Relevant Magazine.
+Kyle Strobel (Ph.D.
+University of Aberdeen) is a systematic theologian who teaches spiritual theology for Talbot’s Institute for Spiritual Formation and Spiritual Formation Focus programs.
+His areas of interest include systematic theology, Jonathan Edwards, spiritual formation and prayer.
+He writes both popular and academic books and articles, and is on the preaching team at Redeemer Church, La Mirada.

-Dr. Thoennes is committed to teaching biblical and systematic theology so that he and his students love God and people more fully.
-He strives to make the necessary connections between the study of theology, obedience to Jesus, and fulfilling the Great Commission.
-He has taught theology and evangelism at the college and seminary levels for several years and is a frequent guest speaker at churches, conferences, and retreats, in addition to co-pastoring a local church.
-Dr. Thoennes has received the University award for faculty excellence and professor of the year.
-His research interests include godly jealousy, the atonement, the exclusivity of Christ, and theology of culture.
+Erik Thoennes is committed to teaching biblical and systematic theology so that he and his students love God and people more fully.
+He strives to make the necessary connections between the study of theology, obedience to Jesus and fulfilling the Great Commission.
+He has taught theology and evangelism at the college and seminary levels for several years and is a frequent guest speaker at churches, conferences and retreats, in addition to co-pastoring a local church.
+Thoennes has received the University award for faculty excellence and professor of the year.
+His research interests include godly jealousy, the atonement, the exclusivity of Christ and theology of culture.

-Dr. Waller holds graduate degrees in both philosophy and political science.
-He has an M.A from Talbot School of Theology in Philosophy of Religion and Ethics and an M.A. in Politics and a Ph.D. in Political Science from Claremont Graduate University in the fields of American Politics and Political Theory.
-His research interests involve the intersection of religion and politics, jurisprudence surrounding the First Amendment religion clauses, and the evolving role of the judiciary within the American political order.
+Scott Waller holds graduate degrees in both philosophy and political science.
+He has an M.A. from Talbot School of Theology in Philosophy of Religion and Ethics and an M.A. in Politics and a Ph.D. in Political Science from Claremont Graduate University in the fields of American Politics and Political Theory.
+His research interests involve the intersection of religion and politics, jurisprudence surrounding the First Amendment religion clauses and the evolving role of the judiciary within the American political order.
 He is a frequent guest on local radio discussing American politics and a frequent speaker to the general Christian community on issues of importance for believers to consider.
-He has been married to his wife, Cathy, for over twenty-five years and they have two children ages 18 and 15.

 Dr. Williams loves enlarging students' understanding and enjoyment of God while teaching Theology 1 and 2 courses at Biola University.
 He also teaches History of Atheism, Introduction to Philosophy, and Biblical Literature in the secular college context.
 He has taught theology internationally, including seminaries in Nepal and Francis Schaeffer's L'Abri ministries in Switzerland and Holland.
 Dr. Williams is a frequent guest speaker at churches and conferences, in addition to serving as a teaching pastor at a local church.
 His academic works include Love, Freedom, and Evil (Rodopi, 2011), used in seminaries around the world and currently being translated to German, and his recent popular publication, The Exchange (AIMBooks, 2012).
 His research interests include the Trinity, divine and human agency, dialogue with atheists and theology of culture.